 You’ll need to download the B1 manual, which is very short and basically introduces you to the Zumba brand.
 If you are not already ACE, AFAA, etc. certified, it also provides some exercise physiology basics as they relate to Zumba as cardiovascular endurance training.
 If you are already certified, it’s worth it to read through to find out how Zumba sees itself as fitting into the physical fitness spectrum.

 I packed the day before the class, and brought pretty much everything that was on the list.
-Make sure you bring your ID, which is how they verify that your the person registered.
+Make sure you bring your ID, which is how they verify that you’re the person registered.
 My instructor suggested a change of clothes, which I brought and used but were not absolutely necessary.
 Bringing food was key because there was not enough time for a long lunch break, and you are on your feet pretty much all day.
 My steps for the day added up to about 10 miles and had about 1400 active calories!
 I tried to get a good night’s sleep, then left early so I had an extra half hour of driving time in case I ran into traffic or got lost.

 Training day –

-It did take longer to get there than I expected but I still had about 15 minutes to get signed in, which is the first thing you do.
+It did take longer to get there than I expected, but I still had about 15 minutes to get signed in, which is the first thing you do.
 You’ll present your ID and they check your name off the registration list.
 They’ll give you a couple forms, one of which is your standard activity waiver (you have to fill this one out) and the other is a Zumba Instructor Network (ZIN) registration form (you don’t have to fill this one out yet).
-After taking care of paperwork you should get settled for the day – have a snack or drink, find a cubbie for your bags, check your phone, etc.
+After taking care of paperwork you should get settled for the day – have a snack or drink, find a cubby for your bags, check your phone, etc.

 My class was scheduled to begin at noon, and we started pretty much on time with a live Zumba class.
-If you’ve already taken Zumba classes, this should be pretty standard for you except that may be longer than usual.
+If you’ve already taken Zumba classes, this should be pretty standard for you except that it may be longer than usual.
 Mine was a little over an hour long.
 I’m not sure why they start with a live class… maybe to get you in the mood and warmed up.

 After the live class we had a short break before discussing and practicing the “warm up” section of a class.
 This is where things got a little nerve-wracking for me because a few people were randomly chosen to come up on the stage individually for about 30 seconds and lead a warm up move.
 The instructor divided the class into groups by row and gave directions about what types of steps each of the rows were supposed to do if they were called up to the stage.
 The first row was only allowed to do a march in place or some variation of that, the second row could add arms, and the third row could do both of those plus double steps.
 I was in the first row and, of course, was the first person to be called up.
 I started out with a single step touch but quickly got bored and instinct kicked in… and I started a double step touch.
 The instructor had to tell me to take it down a notch.
 Whoops!
 She was very nice about it, but the moral of the story is that you should really pay attention when the instructor is explaining.